How to Reject Stereotypes and Define Yourself

 How to Actively Reject Stereotypes and Nurture Your Identity

-Combating stereotypes doesn’t mean fighting every box people try to put you in, but rather defining yourself on your own terms and living in a way that lines up with your values and needs.
+Protecting yourself from stereotypes doesn’t mean fighting every box people try to put you in, but rather defining yourself on your own terms and living in a way that lines up with your values and needs.
 Here are a few ways to do that.

 Question Negative or Stereotypical Thoughts

 When you label yourself in a negative way, question where it came from.
-Did it stem from a stereotype within your community or a response to an unfair and incorrect expectation of you?
+Did it stem from a stereotype about your community or a response to an unfair and incorrect expectation of you?
 Getting to the base of the thought may help you realize it’s not rooted in reality.

 Then you can reframe your thinking and replace that thought with a positive fact about yourself.
 If you think, for example, “I can’t believe I cried earlier — I’m so weak,” you may counter that thought with something like, “I cried earlier and it was an emotional release.
 That’s OK.
 I’ve been under a lot of stress, but I’m getting through it.
 I am resilient.”